 As pioneering female comedians like Carol Burnett and Joan Rivers have shown us, it is very important to keep on shouting and making a fuss – sometimes take on different personas, wear outrageous clothing, and not be afraid to look grotesque.
 (Thank you to the characterizations of Patsy & Eddy, in Absolutely Fabulous, for keeping up the good work)!

-But Heintz’s latest and brilliant comedic turn on camera for our birthdays really reminds us that women do need to keep on protesting against being made invisible, and not deemed relevant by the mainstream when they reach a certain age.
+But Heintz’s brilliant satire reminds us that women do need to keep on protesting against being made invisible, and not deemed relevant by the mainstream when they reach a certain age.
 In an interview about the release of Absolutely Fabulous: the movie, Jennifer Saunders says the heart of the film is about Patsy and Eddy “reaching an age where the world isn’t that kind to them any more.
 A sort of loss of expectation.”

 We are still here – being defiant, making art, photography and film, creatively fulfilling lives and offering inspiring stories we all need to hear.
 And yes, maybe sometimes we are behaving a bit badly!